giuseppesalvo/fractal/README.md

 - **Libraries:** Javascript libraries that will be added to the html document as a script tag
 - **Resources:** The files that you need to use, such as images.
 You can find them under the "/resources" path -> "/resources/yourimage.png"
 - You can use import, export, require
-- Webpack specific reatures are not supported, like `require.ensure`
+- Webpack specific reatures are not supported, like `require.ensure`, because under the hood, fractal uses a custom bundles written in Swift as a replacement for webpack.

 #### Supported tab extensions:
 - .js -> transpiled with babel